nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

    In the example below the base path to the _spaceXApi_ would be in _portalAppSetup.restProxyPaths.spaceXApi._
  * _resourceBasePath_: Base path to access assets in _resourceRoot_ such as images
  * _lang_: The current user language (e.g.: en)
- * _user_: User information such as user name, user display name and roles.
+ * _user_: User information such as username, user display name and roles.
 It has the following structure:
    ```ts
     export type MashroomPortalAppUser = {
         readonly guest: boolean;